languageconvo/mkt/readme.md

 - Publish the package to npm
 - Wait for the new package version to be available on CDN (jsdelivr)
 - Run e2e tests on dev site

+**Create Version In Github**

+This is optional, in the sense that if you fail to do it, the package will still be published.
+Create a new version in Github and write some notes on what was changed, just for future reference.